-America’s Water Infrastructure Act does not require water systems serving less than 3,300 people to complete a Vulnerability Assessment and Emergency Response Plan.
+America’s Water Infrastructure Act does not require water systems serving less than 3,300 people to develop or update Risk Assessments and Emergency Response Plans.
 This is risky for small and rural water systems for many reasons including, very small (sometimes volunteer-based) workforces, difficulty achieving full cost-of-service pricing while maintaining affordability, and overall resource restriction.

 The predictions of the CIDRAP article have played out in the Rural Community Assistance Partnership’s (RCAP) recent survey.
 Across the United States, 1,137 small and rural water and wastewater systems were surveyed and it was found that “43% rely on one full-time operator or less”, and many systems were concerned about the health of their operators as they perform their roles.

 The survey also found that 31% of systems, “cannot sustain losses for more than six months of current financial conditions.”
 Scary stuff as water is vital to human survival and proper hygiene to reduce the spread of infection.

 While we are far from through this pandemic, RCAP’s survey gives us a sense of how much longer small and rural water systems can hold out–and it’s a short runway.
 So here are some actions that cash- and staff-strapped utilities can take now to extend that runway and ensure viability for the future.